 Celebrating a Very Special Chinese Tradition

-Dragon Boat Festivals around the world are based on an ancient Chinese legend dating back over 2,000 years.
+Dragon Boat Festivals around the world is based on an ancient Chinese legend dating back over 2,000 years.
 Dragons are mythical in Chinese culture and are believed to be the rulers of rivers, lakes and seas.
-With its strength and power the Dragon rides the clouds in the sky and commands the wind, mist and rain.
+With its strength and power, the Dragon rides the clouds in the sky and commands the wind, mist and rain.
 Chinese people refer to themselves as “dragons” because of its spirit of strength and vitality.
 Asian dragons are regarded as wholesome and beneficent, worthy of honour.

 The Dragon Boat is deeply embedded in China’s ‘Dragon’ culture, with each Boat having an ornately carved dragon’s head at the Bow and a tail in the Stern.
 The Hull is painted with the Dragon’s scales.
 The paddles symbolically represent the claws.